ChiuYeeJay/QRShot/README.md

 - [ ] Better selecting square and remove flash light
 - [ ] Resolve the CSS interfere problem
 - [ ] Submit to AMO
+- [ ] handle the situation that mouse go out of window